close

 Conservation and Management

-Amazon Rainforest Food Web: A Delicate Balance of Life
+Amazon Rainforest Food Chain: A Vital Network of Life

 Preserving the intricate tapestry of rainforest ecosystems is crucial for the planet’s health.
 Conservation and management strategies are essential to safeguard these biodiversity hotspots and ensure their ecological integrity.